Are Resource Codes Helpful In a Turnaround Schedule? Yes!

-The resource hierarchy does not reflect craft/company (other than as a subset of elements) specifically, but that is fine; it does not have to.
+The resource hierarchy does not specifically reflect craft/company other than as a subset of elements, but that’s fine as it does not have to.

-You can easily create layouts or reports capable of rolling up the resources by craft/company by simply assigning (and using) a couple of resource codes; one code for craft, one for company.
+You can easily create layouts or reports capable of rolling up the resources by craft/company by simply assigning a couple of resource codes; one code for craft and one for company.

-From the left display bar in the resource profile window click Group and Sort By, then Customize (above).
+From the left display bar in the resource profile window click, Group and Sort By and then Customize (below).

-In the Group and Sort dialogue box, the CRAFT then Company codes have been entered in the Group By section (above).
+In the Group and Sort dialogue box, the CRAFT and Company codes have been entered in the Group By section (above).

-The High Level Roll Up for Pipefitters in our small example combines the Pipefitter availability and requirement in the schedule.
+In the example below, the High Level Roll Up for Pipefitters combines the Pipefitter availability and requirement in the schedule.

-We only have one resource for pipefitters under Triple “S” so of course the requirement/availability profile will be the same at the Company or individual resource level in this example (below).
+Click on specific companies or resources to display the more specific elements of the resource profile.
+We only have one resource for pipefitters under Triple “S” so of course the requirement/availability profile will be the same at the company or individual resource level in this example (below).

-Don’t forget, resource codes can also be used in Stacked Histograms – a couple of simple examples below:
+Don’t forget, resource codes can also be used in Stacked Histograms.
+A simple example of this is below.

-Use resource codes to help you quickly and create layouts and reports to expedite monitoring and reporting.
+As you can see, you can use resource codes to help you quickly create layouts and reports to expedite monitoring and reporting.

-Using the Craft and Company resource codes allows roll up not only within one schedule but across multiple schedules retaining the drill down functionality to focus on increased detail when required.
+Using the Craft and Company resource codes allows roll ups not only within one schedule but across multiple schedules retaining the drill down functionality to focus on increased detail when required.

 About the Author